dmillett/clash/README.md

 # clash
 A clojure project for quick interactive analysis of structured text files (ex: logs, csv, etc.), within the REPL.
-After parsing structured text into an in memory data structure as an *atom*, clash facilitates counting and collecting results from the data structure based on specified predicates and incrementing functions.
-This is valuable for quickly analyzing data that is not persisted in databases or Hadoop.

-It can also be used in an ad-hoc analysis of multiple data sets to measure how a cartesian product of predicates evaluates against two different data sets.
-For example, in a web shopping experience: "How many times are products within a specific price range + type searched? priced? or purchased?"
+Define a representative structure with matching regular expressions for the text, then load the file into memory.
+This is useful for identifying trends and gaining insight from smaller datasets (~ million rows), before starting a time consuming Hadoop or Spark job.

 Clash also includes clojure-shell (bash, csh, zsh, ec) functionality that incorporates most of the speed advantages of commands like 'grep' and 'cut' individually or piped together.
-The results of unpiped/piped shell command are OS specific (non MS Windows), but offer better performance than pure clojure/java grep/cut implementations.

-## Features & Benefits
+## Usage & Benefits
-1. Quickly load small-large log or text file into a custom object structure
-2. Very fast, condition based, result counts and retrievals
-3. Quickly build and analyze text data withing Clojure REPL
- * Existing log/text file data for patterns and ML
- * Experiment and identify optimal data queries for larger scale Hadoop style analysis
- * Determine initial trends
-4. Generate matrix of filter groups and count matches against a collection
-5. Retrieve result set from matrix for a generate predicate group

-Tested with:
+Add to **[clash "1.0"]** to your project.clj

 * Log files with up to 5 million simple and/or complex data
-* Uses core.reducers
-* Most 'count' and 'collect' functions take miliseconds
+* Most 'count', 'collect', and pivot functions take less than a second for a million records
 * 95,000 similar maps with 8 keys each in ~0.6 seconds
-* 400,000 generated filter groups against 560,000 complex data structures in 9 hours and < 4 gigs of JVM Heap
+* 400,000 generated filter groups against 560,000 complex data structures in 9 hours and < 4 gigs of JVM Heap *old 4 core pentium 4 with 8 gigs of RAM*
-* Use **defrecord** offers ~10% performance improvement over map data structure

-*old 4 core pentium 4 with 8 gigs of RAM*

-## Usage
-There are tool, core, and pivot functions available to help evaluate generic data collections.
-Examples can be found in in the example namespace of this repository or in the unit tests.

-Add to **[clash "1.0"]** to your project.clj

 ### Core functions to build upon
 Build on these functions with domain specific structure